 Seeking Alcoholism Treatment As a Turning Point

 Navigating through the alcohol withdrawal timeline is safest when in the care of a detox facility.
 Detox is intense, painful, and unpredictable.
 Our team will be able to monitor your vitals, including your blood pressure, body temperature, and heart rate.
 We’ll help you maintain a schedule that allows you to stay hydrated and well-nourished during this time to give your body as much strength as possible to overcome withdrawal symptoms more quickly.
-It’s a challenging time, but one that’s short-lived and is the first big step toward recovery.
+It’s a challenging time, but one that’s short-lived and is the first big step toward recovery and alcohol-free living.

 It can feel unnerving to start the process and go through the treatment phase, but there are people who will support you every step of the way.
 By collaborating with your team of therapists about the best route to take, you can begin to take back control of your life and start down a path of healing.
 With customized treatment plans available, start by considering different options that will work with where you are in life and what you require to move forward with recovery.

 Alcoholism can often make you feel isolated and alone, but recovery is a time to lean on the expertise and strength of specialists who know how to treat the symptoms and likely have been where you are before.
-In addition to treatment for your alcoholism disease, it’s the compassionate support and understanding of others that will guide you along your journey in a more peaceful way.
+In addition to treatment for your alcohol dependence, it’s the compassionate support and understanding of others that will guide you along your journey in a more peaceful way.
 The desire to seek alcoholism treatment marks a turning point in how you want your life to play out.

 If you suffer from an alcohol use disorder, the time to get help is now.
 Don’t let your substance abuse define who you are.
 Regain your clean, sober life with the help of our treatment center.
 For more questions about detoxing, call one of our professional staff members at Northbound Treatment Center today.